galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 This tutorial is divided into two large sections:

- - Fine-grained sequence comparison: In this part of the tutorial we will use `GECKO` to perform sequence alignment between small sequences.
+ - Fine-grained sequence comparison: In this part of the tutorial we will use `GECKO` ({% cite GECKO %}) to perform sequence alignment between small sequences.
 We will also identify, extract and re-align regions of interest.
- - Coarse-grained sequence comparison: In this part of the tutorial, we will tackle on how to compare massive sequences using `CHROMEISTER`, an alignment-free sequence comparison tool.
+ - Coarse-grained sequence comparison: In this part of the tutorial, we will tackle on how to compare massive sequences using `CHROMEISTER` ({% cite perez2019ultra %}), an alignment-free sequence comparison tool.
 We will generate visualization plots for the comparison of large plant genomes and automatically detect large-scale rearrangements.

 > ### Agenda
 >